-After returning home from graduate school I established my studio.
+After returning home from graduate school in 1980 I established my percussion studio.
 I started working drum lines throughout the valley, State and the Northwest.
 My typical year was teaching as many as ten school drum and percussion programs.
 My students increased to around 75 per week.
 Nights were for performing in various groups.
 I also joined the staff at the College of Idaho and Northwest Nazarene University.
-For a few years I performed in the Boise Philharmonic as Principle Timpani and served on the Board of Directors as the Orchestra Committee Representative and the Stage Manager.
+For a few years I performed in the Boise Philharmonic as Principle Timpani and served on the Executive Board of Directors as the Orchestra Committee Representative and was also the Stage Manager.

 Performing for so many years has been thrilling, challenging, quite varied and most satiating.
 I accompanied and played with many many big names and groups.
 The groups vary from Drum Corps, Philharmonic orchestras, many percussion ensembles, rock bands, jazz combos, country bands, famous entertainers in all styles to percussion soloist for full concerts.

-Currently I am Principal Timpanist and Percussionist with Opera Idaho and direct the Percussion Department at the College of Idaho as well as Drum Set Instructor at Boise State University.
+I have retired as Principal Timpanist and Percussionist with Opera Idaho and directing the Percussion Department at the College of Idaho as well as Drum Set Instructor at Boise State University.

-Thousands of students, hundreds of drum lines and percussion ensembles later I still love teaching great students and performing groups more than ever.
+Thousands of students, hundreds of drum lines and percussion ensembles later I loved teaching great students and performing groups more than ever.
 I’m privileged to have taught some of Idaho’s most famous players for many years in my studio since starting in 1980.
 I have enjoyed performing with some of the biggest names in the entertainment industry.
-I have so much to share with my students to pursue their dream of playing drums and percussion.
+I have consistently tried to share so much with my students to pursue their dream of playing drums and percussion.